Before we revisit with today's author, I want to announce that the winner of the signed copy of Homeschooling Can Be Murder, by Susan Lyttek, is

 Finally, what question would you like to ask my readers?

-Thank you, Tiff, for visiting with us and telling us about your novella.
-Readers, Tiffany has offered to give a signed copy of her book to the winner of our drawing on Monday, December 27.
-To enter, leave a comment below in answer to Tiff's question, above.
+Thank you, Amber, for visiting with us and telling us about your novel.
+Readers, Amber has offered to give a signed copy of her book to the winner of our drawing on Thursday, October 18.
+To enter, leave a comment below in answer to Amber's question, above.
+"Please enter me" won't get you entered.
 Leave your email address, in case you win, like so: trish[at]trishperry[dot]com.

 Annoying legal disclaimer: drawings void where prohibited; open only to U.S. residents; the odds of winning depend upon the number of participants.
 See full disclaimer HERE.